laszloth/awesomewm-config/README.md

 - [ ] handle different usb soundcards

 ## done
+- [x] add new module for helper functions only
 - [x] make audio info passing more robust
 - [x] use sink name instead of index
 - [x] remove widget argument from fresh functions